 |Mature Size||1.5 to 2 ft. tall and 2.5 to 3 ft. wide|

 |Sun Exposure||Partial, Full|

 Flax Lily Care

 Flax lily is that it is a tender plant, suited to zones 9 to 11.
 It can be grown as a houseplant in lower zones or planted as an annual outdoors.
 Within its hardiness zones, this perennial is easy to grow because it tolerates deer and drought.
 Flax lily spreads via underground rhizomes, but it does so only over a long period.
 If you can't wait that long, you can propagate by dividing its clumps, instead.
 Flax lily is susceptible to diseases such as leaf spot and powdery mildew.

 Grow flax lily in full shade if you live in a region with very hot, dry summers and in partial shade if you landscape in an area with milder summers.

 The main requirement for the soil of flax lily is that it should be well-draining.
 Though it prefers sandy or loamy soil, it is hardy enough to handle even poor soil with ease.

-Feed flax lily in spring (prior to the appearance of new growth) with the same kind of fertilizer (suited to acid-loving plants) that you would use for azaleas.
+Feed flax lily in spring before the appearance of new growth with the same kind of fertilizer (suited to acid-loving plants) that you would use for azaleas.